Pythagoras51213/tronsr-template/INTRO.md

 Free Space is located Reno, NV, USA.
-Our roots started in LAN / WAN networking over 20 years ago, but we have quickly become block-chain enthusiasts.
+Our roots started in LAN / WAN networking over 20 years ago, but we are quickly becoming block chain professionals.
 We are investing in Tron for all the right reasons and take a long-term viewpoint.
 We believe in the overall mission, a decentralized network, and community spirit.
 We have been successful in all our ventures, so we are very confident that we can bring value to the Tron community.
 We have a combination of technical, marketing and communication skills, which makes us perfect SR candidates.
 We believe the follow items are the reasons that you will want to vote for Free Space.

 • Perfect combination of performance and price